 The customer experience at the betting end is good, but it is matched by an excellent service at the other end too.
 Support comes via live chat, email, phone, and social media, and it’s available in various languages throughout the day until 10.30 UK time.

 The Bet-At-Home Site

-The bet-at-home betting site is a dream to use once you get started.
-The interface is super clean and not crowded with markets and flash graphics.
-This makes finding what you want to bet on an absolute breeze.
+The bet-at-home betting site is a professional looking product and very easy to use once you get started.
+The interface is clean and not crowded with markets and flash graphics.
+This makes finding what you want to bet on a breeze.
 Live betting is equally as easy to use and in fact it is amazing how these guys cram so many markets into the space and yet keep the clarity.

-For the average punter this book has everything you need to bet on standard sports markets.
-For those looking for lines not usually found elsewhere such as floorball, bandy, various combat sports and eSports then this is actually one of the best betting sites around.
-Bet-at-home have been around a long time and while they may be relatively new to the UK market they do have a lot of experience and resources.
+For the average punter this sportsbook has everything you need to bet on standard sports markets.
+For those looking for lines not usually found elsewhere then this is actually one of the best betting sites around.
+Bet-at-home have been around a long time and while they may be relatively new to the UK market they have a lot of experience and resources.

 The nice thing about this bookmaker is they don’t pretend to be British, they are an unashamedly European betting site with a UK license.
 Many other operators try to make out they are as British as pint of ale when in fact there is very little bulldog under the bonnet.

-Bet-at-home are now based in Malta but originally they hail from Austria with offices still bases there as well as Germany and Gibraltar.
-The company was founded by Jochen Dickinger and Franz Omer back in 1999, listed on the Frankfurt stock exchange in 2004 but only obtained a UK gambling license in 2014, this is why you may not have heard much about them.
+Bet-at-home are now based in Malta but they originally hail from Austria and still have offices there, as well as Germany and Gibraltar.
+The company was founded by Jochen Dickinger (stop laughing) and Franz Omer back in 1999, listed on the Frankfurt stock exchange in 2004, but only obtained a UK gambling license in 2014; this is why you may not have heard much about them.
 The company are open and honest in every way and are even registered and licensed in their own name rather than under the umbrella of a holding company like many others.